Voultapher/Presentations/cppcon2017WebService/present.md

 I ran our example implementations through wordcount. >>
 - uWebSockets sits at a comfy 1.6kb. >>
 - IncludeOS isn't far away with roughly 3kb. >>
-- Beast however being a lower level library results in 9kb source code. >>
+- Beast however being a lower level library results in 9kb' of source code. >>

 ---